mendeslian/mendeslian/README.md

 💼 Who is Lian Mendes as Software Developer?

-I'm Full Stack Software Developer at Sem Processo and I have one and a half years of experience with JavaScript and frameworks like React and Node.
+I'm Full Stack Software Developer and I have one and a half years of experience with JavaScript and frameworks like React and Node.
 I'm Information Systems student at Cefet-RJ.
 I worked in projects like: Legal Assistent made with AI integration and I’m currently working in a legal ERP.

 <br/>